State fire agency eyes impacts of COVID-19 on wildfire response

-A state entity is expecting COVID-19 to strain the ability of agencies to respond to wildfires this year, and is asking for $8.5 million in additional resources that it would use to try to keep fires small because of the challenges the virus will pose to fighting larger blazes.
+A state entity is expecting COVID-19 to strain the ability of agencies to respond to wildfires this year, and has made contingency plans that include asking for $8.5 million in additional resources that it would use to try to keep fires small because of the challenges the virus will pose to fighting larger blazes.

 The Colorado Division of Fire Prevention and Control outlined its concerns in its 2020 wildfire preparedness plan for Colorado, which division director Mike Morgan presented Friday in a virtual meeting with Gov. Jared Polis.